Tuesday, June 23, 2020

 Recently, we talked about how church gatherings and liturgy have changed and evolved over the years.
 Many found it hard to believe that BCCM KK during her initial years in the 1950's and early 1960's, men and women were seated separately - the ladies at the right side of the aisle while the men were at the left.
 Male and female elders always sat at the front pew of the church hall.
 As a young lad, the duties of the elders were observed to be basically confined to two: as bell-ringer (male) and collectors of offerings!
 Over the years slowly and steadily, I observed that some gutsy couples decided to sit together.
 When there was no opposition, more and more joined in and by the time BCCM KK moved to its present premise at Dah Yeh Villa, the segregation has become a thing of the past!

-BCCM KK started as a Hakka speaking Congregation and the English Congregation was only started in November 1962 (Read here).
-I had all along been with the Chinese speaking Congregation and moved to BCCM KK (English) only in 1979.
+BCCM KK started as a Hakka speaking Congregation.
+The English Congregation was only started in November 1962 (Read here).
+I had all along been with the Chinese speaking Congregation and moved to BCCM KK (English) only in 1979 after my marriage because my wife is English-educated.
 Somehow, since BCCM KK(E) was started by an American pastor, "segregation" was not part of its past practice!

 The Chapel was well decorated for the wedding occasion.